-Rio Ferdinand Spotted With Kate Wright From TOWIE In Possible New Romance After Wife’s Tragic Death
+Rio Ferdinand Spotted With Kate Wright From TOWIE, In Possible New Romance After Wife’s Tragic Death

 Ferdinand’s retirement from professional football after the tragic death of his wife has allowed him to spend more time focusing on his kids.
 He has also enjoyed appearing on TV, working on a punditry job for BT Sport.
 The former footballer has similarly enjoyed a familiar role with the BBC during the Euro 2016 coverage.
 Further on from football, Rio’s new love interest, Kate Wright, could be a star feature in Ferdinand’s future.
 The two reportedly being introduced by mutual friends from the Essex area.

 Kate has been a regular on the ITVBe reality show, and her sensational Instagram pics have managed to rake her in a massive male following.
-The reality TV star also been reluctant about her relationship status with Rio, refusing to answer intimate questions about how far she has gone with her new beau.
-Saying that the question was “unfair” and “too personal”.
+The reality TV star also been reluctant about her relationship status with Rio, refusing to answer intimate questions about how far she has gone with her new beau, saying that the question was “unfair” and “too personal.”

 [Featured Image by WPA Pool/Getty Images]